Numi2/unchained/user.md

 - If you set `public_ip`, the node announces it so others can dial you.

 ### 5) Wallet and basic CLI
-On first run, the node creates an encrypted wallet and prompts for a passphrase.
+On first run, the node creates an encrypted wallet and prompts for a quantum passphrase.
+In headless mode, set `QUANTUM_PASSPHRASE`.

 Show balance
 ```